theezak/BloomFilters/README.md

 ## Empirical data
 Testing showed that a capacity of 15 with a strata of 7 is ideal in most cases, except for extremely large sets with a high expected difference, in which case a capacity of 1000 and a strata of 13 performed well.

 Invertible Bloom filters of relatively low capacity (total size less than 300 kilobytes) performed very well on medium sized sets (1000) with a lower number of differences (50) for detecting differences between keys in both sets.
 Invertible Bloom filters of much higher capacity (2* size**2) were needed to detect differences in value for keys that were in both sets.
+The conclusion was that the invertible Bloom filter for key/value pairs as presented did not perform well on detecting different values for the same key across the sets.
+The invertible Bloom filter focuses on the keys and their counts, and detecting differences in the values only becomes possible at very sparse (high capacity) Bloom filters with many pure positions.

 ## Wishlist
 Although this is initially just a testbed, an obvious wishlist item is a buffer pool to counteract some of the horrible things the Bloom Filter does to memory management.